Make-School-Courses/IOT-1-Devices-and-IOT/docs/Class2.md

 void _loop(){
 }
 ```

+---
+# Create the Traffic Light Controller as a stand-alone

 ### Lets modify the SlowBlinkWithTouch Scratch code to function like the traffic light controller code we created with S4A.
 Before starting to change the program, from mBlocks File menu, select "Save Project As" and choose a new file name like "mBlockTrafficLight".
 Then from the Arduino IDE, create a new Sketch window to paste the traffic light code into.
 Notice that the code below uses a new feature of Scratch called "define Subroutine" which writes the "startTime" value to the Arduino Serial Console at the end of each red light transitionto green light.
 It uses a Baud rate of 115200 in the Arduino Serial Console, so make sure that is set properly.
 For me, the console read 0.0, 14.0, 28.0 and so on as the light cycled.
 Touching the pedestrian button will change the timing reported on the serial console.
 In future coding projects, you will use the serial console for multiple purposes, from debugging a program to having your Arduino program communicate with another computer using the USB serial interface.
 ![](images/mBlockTrafficLightController.png)

 ### The final project in the class is a true IOT project where the Arduino Mega 2560 will communicate with the MAC over USB to a Python program acting as a web server, allowing a browser to control the Arduino.